 Many designers use stock photos or icons, which help save on costs.
 And often this is fine.
 However, if they do need to make something custom, then this can add hundreds or thousands to the final bill (depending on the complexity and number of graphics needed).

 One danger with designers though is that they will put aesthetics before usability or conversions.
 Most designers know how to make things look good, but have little, if any, training in web usability or conversion rate optimization.

 This lack of understanding can lead to many design choices that lose customers, even if the site looks great.
-Design is important, but actually the usability and messaging of a site is far more important than how good it looks.
+Design is important, but actually, the usability and messaging of a site are far more important than how good it looks.

 This is particularly true for landing or sales pages, and for pages with a lot of content.
 If text is too wide or too small, if it uses an unclear font or paragraphs are too long, or if there is not sufficient contrast with the background, then your site visitors will just click away before they get to your call to action.